CoxHealth: Other facilities

 CoxHealth operates a number of clinics and facilities throughout southwest Missouri.
-There are over 80 clinics that consist of Primary Care Clinics, Walk-in Clinics, an Orthopedic and Sports Injury Walk-in Clinic, as well as multiple Urgent Care locations including one in Springfield, The Turner Center, that is operated 24 hours per day, 365 days a year.
+There are over 100 clinics that consist of Primary Care Clinics, Walk-in Clinics, an Orthopedic and Sports Injury Walk-in Clinic, as well as multiple Urgent Care locations including one in Springfield, The Turner Center, that is operated 24 hours per day, 365 days a year.
 The CoxHealth Family Medicine Residency Teaching Program is housed in Wheeler Heart and Vascular Center and has over 30,000 clinic visits each year.

+Developments

+St. Louis Children's at CoxHealth

+In 2026, CoxHealth expanded its network of partnerships and facilities.
+St. Louis Children’s at CoxHealth, a joint venture with WashU Medicine and BJC Health, opened an independently licensed pediatric hospital on the Cox Medical Center South campus on March 1, 2026 — described as the only independently licensed, full-service pediatric hospital in southwest Missouri, with an advanced neonatal intensive care unit and pediatric intensive care unit.
+A related 133,000-square-foot Specialty Care Center is planned to open in summer 2027.
+CoxHealth also partnered with Select Medical to open a new inpatient rehabilitation hospital in Ozark, Missouri, and transitioned its electronic health record system to Epic, introducing the MyChart patient portal.
+In August 2026, CoxHealth announced a partnership with Oscar Health connecting ACA Marketplace coverage to its network of hospitals and physicians.

+CoxHealth Rehabilitation Hospital

+In 2024, CoxHealth announced a joint venture with Select Medical, one of the nation's largest post-acute care providers, to build and operate a new inpatient rehabilitation hospital in Ozark, Missouri.
+The 70,000-square-foot, 63-bed facility, built at a cost of roughly $30 million, opened on February 3, 2026.
+It consolidated inpatient rehabilitation care previously spread across Meyer Orthopedic and Rehabilitation Hospital, the acute rehabilitation unit at Cox Medical Center Branson, and the Select Specialty Hospital–Springfield acute rehab unit into a single location, treating conditions such as stroke, brain and spinal cord injuries, amputations, and orthopedic conditions.

+The Alliance

+In 2023, CoxHealth partnered with Missouri State University, Ozarks Technical Community College, and Springfield Public Schools to launch the Alliance for Healthcare Education, a collaborative initiative to grow the region’s health care workforce.

 Community impact

 CoxHealth provides over $100,000,000 of charity care to the community per year for uncompensated medical care.
 CoxHealth has been recognized for their economic impact and charitable work in the southwest Missouri area.

 Children's Miracle Network Hospitals of CoxHealth is a non-profit organization that raises and provides resources to assist in the medical care of children under the age of 18.
-CMN Hospitals at CoxHealth have raised more than $52 millions since its inception in 1986.
-In 2024, the organization had a record year with revenues coming in above $3.1 millions, an increase of about $589,000, or 23%,over 2023.
+CMN Hospitals at CoxHealth have raised more than $52 million since its inception in 1986.
+In 2024, the organization had a record year with revenues coming in above $3.1 million, an increase of about $589,000, or 23%, over 2023.